Star Entertainment Group

 The Star Entertainment Group Limited is an Australian gambling and entertainment company.
 The company was formerly known as Echo Entertainment.
+Star is Australia's biggest listed casino group.

+Following a money laundering scandal and 3 years of massive losses, it was seeing massive slumps in it share price with fears that it will go into voluntary administration and/or be forced to close or sell off its assets.
+On 3 March 2025, ASX suspended the company from trading for contravening listing rules by not lodging its half-yearly report, making the second trading halt in a week, as the company tried to find or complete a refinancing deal to ensure it could continue as a going concern.
+On 7 April 2025, Star Entertainment Group and Bally's Corporation reached an agreement where Bally's would acquire a 56.7% controlling stake in the company.
+The takeover was later approved by Star shareholders.

 Properties

-The Star Entertainment owns and operates the Treasury Casino & Hotel, The Star Gold Coast and The Star, Sydney.
-Star Entertainment holds two out of Queensland's four casino operation licenses.
+The Star Entertainment owns and operates three properties: The Star Gold Coast, The Star Grand Brisbane and The Star, Sydney.
+Star Entertainment holds one out of Queensland's four casino operation licenses.

-The group also manages the Gold Coast Convention & Exhibition Centre on behalf of the Queensland Government.
-Star owns a 50% stake in the Sheraton Mirage resort on the Southport Spit.
+The group also manages the Gold Coast Convention and Exhibition Centre on behalf of the Queensland Government.
+Star owned a 50% stake in the Sheraton Mirage resort on the Southport Spit, that it sold in 2023 for $192 million.

 Queen's Wharf Brisbane

 The Queensland Government announced on 20 July 2015 that Echo Entertainment as 50% joint venture partner of the Destination Brisbane Consortium was the preferred tenderer for Queen's Wharf, Brisbane, beating rival Crown Resorts.
-Echo has two Hong-Kong based joint venture partners Chow Tai Fook Enterprises and Far East Consortium.
+Echo has two Hong Kong–based joint venture partners Chow Tai Fook Enterprises and Far East Consortium.
 The two joint venture partners will each contribute 25% of the capital to develop the integrated resort and will also jointly pay for the apartment and broader Queen's Wharf developments.
+Prior to the Bally’s deal, Star Entertainment was initially looking to sell its stake in the property to Chow Tai Fook Enterprises and Far East Consortium as part of a deal to keep Star Entertainment afloat.
+Star Entertainment eventually sold their stake in the property on 12 August 2025.